The Evidence Doesn’t Lie: The Unborn are Children (this post includes a special note to pastors and church leaders)

 A later abortion:

 “Speak up for those who cannot speak for themselves, for the rights of all who are destitute.
 Speak up and judge fairly; defend the rights of the poor and needy.”
 (Proverbs 31:8-9)

 Why Pro-Life?
 Quantity Discount

-To equip churches and prolife organizations sharing the truth about the unborn, EPM offers case quantities of Randy’s book Why Pro-Life? to churches for $1.00 per copy (an over 80% discount from the $7.99 retail price) when you purchase 50 books or more.
+To equip churches and prolife organizations sharing the truth about the unborn, EPM offers case quantities of Randy’s book Why Pro-Life? from our online store.

 Free resource: Prolife Pastors' Kit